BitcoinDesign/Guide/guide/private-key-management/cloud-backup.md

    layout = "full-width"
 %}

-# Automatic cloud backup
+# Cloud backup

 By using an automatic cloud backup for the private key the user is NOT required to manually backup anything when setting up a new [bitcoin wallet]({{ '/guide/glossary/wallet/#bitcoin-wallet' | relative_url }}).
 This is sometimes also called *seedless*, as the user is never exposed to the traditional *seed*, or [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) that is used to initiate a wallet.

 This scheme can be a good fit for wallets meant for storing smaller amounts of bitcoin.
 This includes wallets for novices who would find manually backing up a recovery phrase during onboarding confusing, possibly leading to unsafe backups.
 It could also be a starting point for a progressive security model that lets customers upgrade when they start accumulating more funds.
 Wallets using automatic cloud backups also work well for what experienced users might call *hot* or *spending* wallets where convenience is more important than maximum security.

 The automatic cloud backup scheme gives users reasonable security against theft, while providing low risk for self-inflicted losses.

+If a wallet supports Lightning, it may already have cloud backup [enabled for the channel state]({{'/guide/onboarding/backing-up-a-wallet/cloud-backup/' | relative_url}}); therefore, it would not take much additional work to store the private key in the cloud as well.

 ### How it works
 First the application generates a wallet with a keypair.
 Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard for a malicious third-party to gain access to.